 three sliced blueberry zucchini bread on plate

-Can this bread be made into muffins?
+Can this bread be made into Blueberry Zucchini Muffins?

 Yes!
 Muffins should bake for about 20 to 30 minutes – check periodically until the centers test done.
 You can also make this into one loaf and then use the extra batter for muffins.